GitHub-Insight-ANZ-Lab/copilot-lab-mcp-server/labs/Creating Servers.md

 An MCP (Model Context Protocol) server is a specialized server designed to manage, interpret, and serve contextual data for applications that rely on dynamic, context-aware interactions.
 It acts as a central hub that processes requests, maintains state, and provides relevant information or actions based on the current context of users or systems.
 By leveraging protocols and structured data, an MCP server enables more intelligent, adaptive, and responsive application behavior.

-In this lab we'll be going through the process of setting up a server which GitHub Copilot will interact with to get information from NASA APIs.
-We'll be utilising the TypeScript MCP SDK and the Node environment to get up and running fast - however - you can find a list of SDK's for server development [here](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file#model-context-protocol-servers).
+In this lab, we'll be going through the process of setting up a server that GitHub Copilot will interact with to get information from NASA APIs.
+We'll be utilizing the TypeScript MCP SDK and the Node environment to get up and running fast.
+However, you can find a list of SDKs for server development [here](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file#model-context-protocol-servers).

 ## Requirements: